Expedition hauls tons of plastic out of remote Hawaii atolls

 A NOAA study estimated that the shores of the Northwestern Hawaiian Islands accumulate about 57 tons (52 metric tons) of debris each year.
 An analysis of the upcoming reef removal is expected to estimate the total amount of debris that gathers on both the beaches and the critical reef ecosystems that surround them, giving researchers a more complete view of the problem.

-The crew of 12, which included people from the marine debris project, federal agencies, the state of Hawaii and a local university, removed debris from Laysan Island, Lisianski Island, Midway Atoll, French Frigate Shoals, and Kure Atoll.
+The crew of 12, which included people from the marine debris project, federal agencies, Hawaii and a local university, removed debris from Laysan Island, Lisianski Island, Midway Atoll, French Frigate Shoals and Kure Atoll.

 Matt Saunter, president of the Kure Atoll Conservancy, was among those working on the expedition.
 He’s spent more than a decade doing monthslong field work on Kure Atoll.
 He rode out the first nine months of the coronavirus pandemic isolated there with a small crew and returned in November to a new world.